New examples of W$^*$ and C$^*$-superrigid groups: Introduction

 \subsection{Background}

-The von Neumann algebra $\cL(\G)$ of a countable discrete group $\G$ is defined as the weak operator closure of complex group algebra $\mathbb C[\G]$ acting by left convolution on the Hilbert space $\ell^2 \G$ of square-summable functions on $\G$, \cite{MvN43}.
-Ever since its inception, understanding the structure of $\cL(\G)$ has been a central theme in operator algebras, driven by the following fundamental question: \emph{How does $\cL(\G)$ depend on $\G$?} The question is particularly interesting when all non-trivial conjugacy classes of $\G$ are infinite (abbrev. \emph{$\G$ is icc}), which corresponds to $\cL(\G)$ being a II$_1$ factor.
+The group von Neumann algebra $\cL(\G)$ of a countable discrete group $\G$ is defined as the weak operator closure of complex group algebra $\mathbb C[\G]$ acting by left convolution on the Hilbert space $\ell^2 \G$ of square-summable functions on $\G$, \cite{MvN43}.
+The classification of group von Neumann algebras has since been a main theme in operator algebras centered around the following question: \emph{How does $\cL(\G)$ depend on $\G$?} The question is particularly interesting when all non-trivial conjugacy classes of $\G$ are infinite (abbrev.\ \emph{$\G$ is icc}), which corresponds to $\cL(\G)$ being a II$_1$ factor.
 While this is a fairly broad thematic, the main interest is to identify what purely algebraic aspects of $\G$ could be recovered from $\cL(\G)$ which in essence is a highly analytic environment.
 This is a rather complicated task as in general $\cL(\G)$ tends to have only a ``faded memory'' of $\G$.
 Perhaps the best illustration in this direction is A. Connes' celebrated result \cite{Co76} which asserts that for \emph{any} icc amenable groups $\G$ and $\La$ the corresponding von Neumann algebras are isomorphic, $\cL(\G)\cong \cL(\La)$.
 Thus besides amenability, a representation theoretic property of the group, $\cL(\G)$ has no recollection of any algebraic structure of the underlying group $\G$.

 In the non-amenable case the situation is even more complex.
-For instance, methods in free probability show that for any collections of infinite amenable groups $\G_1,\G_2 ,...,\G_n$ and $\La_1,\La_2,...,\La_n$ where $n\geq 2$, the potentially non-isomorphic free products $\G=\G_1\ast \G_2\ast...\ast \G_n$ and $\La= \La_1\ast\La_2\ast ...\ast \La_n$ always give rise to isomorphic von Neumann algebras, $\cL(G)\cong \cL(\La)$ \cite{Dy93}.
-Other examples of isomorphic von Neumann algebras arising from non-isomorphic non-amenable groups can be constructed using classical or free wreath products, etc.
+For instance, methods in free probability show that for any collections of infinite amenable groups $\G_1,\G_2 ,...,\G_n$ and $\La_1,\La_2,...,\La_n$ where $n\geq 2$, the potentially non-isomorphic free products $\G=\G_1\ast \G_2\ast...\ast \G_n$ and $\La= \La_1\ast\La_2\ast ...\ast \La_n$ always give rise to isomorphic von Neumann algebras, $\cL(\G)\cong \cL(\La)$ \cite{Dy93}.
+Other examples of isomorphic von Neumann algebras arising from non-isomorphic non-amenable groups can be constructed using wreath products, see for instance \cite{Io06, Bo10, IPV10}.